 I am never quite sure what draws me in first with Rose; the beauty captured by the eyes or the nose, (don’t worry the poetry stops here my friends).
 According to fossil evidence, the genus Rosa is thought to be 35 million years old and contains around 200 species and thousands of hybrids growing across the world.
 Roses have long held a rich symbolism of love and beauty and it is easy to understand why.

-The rose plant offers us two key ingredients for our products.
-In the Spring and Summer we collect and dry the petals to infuse into facial oils, add to face masks, bath salts and teas.
-In the Autumn and Winter we collect the hips or fruits that we infuse into our skin oils, oxymels and dry for teas.
+In the Spring and Summer we gather and dry the petals to infuse into oils, add into our Incense Blends & Smoulder Stick and to add to bath salts, soaks and teas.
+In the Autumn and Winter we collect the hips or fruits that we infuse into skin oils, oxymels and dry for teas.
 For the rest of this post, I will be focusing on the benefits of the petals as we are currently collecting and processing them, plus rose hips deserve a post of their very own.

 We collect a combination of wild Rose (R.canina) and Roses that we grow ourselves.
 The reason we blend rose species is so as not to over forage for wild Rose as it is incredibly important for pollinators, and to add diversity to the beneficial compounds in our oils too.